SFDO-Tooling/CumulusCI/docs/features.rst

     $ cci task run create_package_version --org devhub -o package_type Unlocked

 This task will look for an unlocked package with the name and namespace specified in the task options (defaulting to the name and namespace from the ``project__package`` section of ``cumulusci.yml``).
 If a matching package doesn't exist yet, it will be created.
-Then the task will start creating a new version of this package.

-Once creation of the package version has completed (which can take some time), the task will output some information including the SubscriberPackageVersion Id, which can be used to install the package in another org.
+The task then submits a request to create the package version, and once completed (which can take some time), the task will output some information including the SubscriberPackageVersion Id, which can be used to install the package in another org.

 If a package version already exists with the exact same contents, its Id will be returned instead of creating a new package version.

-Handling dependencies
+Handling Dependencies
 ---------------------

 If your project has dependencies configured in the ``project`` section of ``cumulusci.yml``, CumulusCI will try to convert them into a Subscriber Package Version Id (``04t`` key prefix), which is the format required for dependencies in the API for creating a package version.